gozsari/Awesome-GNN-based-drug-discovery/Awesome-lists/README.md

 - **[Awesome Cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics#readme):** A curated list of Cheminformatics libraries and software.

+**[awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml):** A curated list of resources for machine learning for small-molecule drug discovery.

+- **[awesome-pretrain-on-molecules](https://github.com/junxia97/awesome-pretrain-on-molecules):**A curated list of resources for chemical pre-trained models.

+- **[awesome-explainable-graph-reasoning](https://github.com/AstraZeneca/awesome-explainable-graph-reasoning?tab=readme-ov-file):**A collection of research papers and software related to explainability in graph machine learning.

+- **[awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry):**A curated list of Python packages related to chemistry.

 ### **Special Interest**

 - **[Awesome-Multimodal-Knowledge-Graph](https://github.com/ZihengZZH/awesome-multimodal-knowledge-graph):** A specialized collection within the niche of "Multimodal Knowledge Graph", featuring reading lists, datasets, tutorials, and more.